zeal0u5/ryboureCampaign/Sessions/Session 20.md

 ogan tries to pull out a treat and it bites at ogan's hand, morana goes forward in a calming manner sherry convinces them to come out

-their deminor changes for a second and then he tennitively looks up and sits down and pulls out a small object, then places it in front of the rabbit, a small cride looking four legged creature made from clockwork start walking in a circle.
+their deminor changes for a second and then he tennitively looks up and sits down and pulls out a small object, then places it in front of the rabbit, a small crude looking four legged creature made from clockwork start walking in a circle.
 He seems to be put at ease

 a lot of cool traps and crafts in his backpack that he has put together in fragmented common he says "who" and points at sherry and motions for then to follow we clear away the rubble, my arms are gone and we can squeeze over